jnozzi/cocoadev.com/markdown/DocumentBasedAppOpenLastFileonStartup.md

 -dan

 This is a lot simpler, you don't need to alloc the myURL, since it's just pointing into the array.
-Also, you can use a simple for loop on an General/NSArray, General/XCode even makes one for you with tab completion.
+Also, you can use a simple for loop on an NSArray, XCode even makes one for you with tab completion.

-- (BOOL)applicationShouldOpenUntitledFile:(General/NSApplication *)sender
+- (BOOL)applicationShouldOpenUntitledFile:(NSApplication *)sender
 {
-	id myDocumentController = General/[NSDocumentController sharedDocumentController];
+	id myDocumentController = [NSDocumentController sharedDocumentController];

 	// Reopen last document if user prefers
 	// For now, ignore any preference setting since I haven't coded for them yet.
-This routine is largely from www.General/CocoaDev.com int preferencesSayToLoadTheLastDocument = 1;
+This routine is largely from www.CocoaDev.com int preferencesSayToLoadTheLastDocument = 1;
 	if (preferencesSayToLoadTheLastDocument &&
-		General/myDocumentController recentDocumentURLs] count] > 0)
+		myDocumentController recentDocumentURLs] count] > 0)
 	{
 		NSURL *myURL;
                 unsigned int i, count = [urlArray count];